Building a Culture of Constructive Dialogue on Campus: Lessons from Leading Institutions

 Overview

 This practice-oriented certification program equips participants with the skills to confidently plan and facilitate difficult conversations among students.
-Participants will gain a deep understanding of the role of a facilitator, learn facilitation techniques and intervention strategies, and practice their emergent skills in a community of fellow aspiring dialogue practitioners.
+Participants will gain a deep understanding of the role of a facilitator, learn facilitation techniques and conflict navigation strategies, and practice their emergent skills in a community of fellow aspiring dialogue practitioners.

 Skills developed from the program can be applied across a range of settings, including planned residential life programming, responding to unexpected campus crises, and mediating interpersonal student conflicts.
 After successfully completing the program and demonstrating competency, participants will receive a certification in dialogue facilitation from CDI.